pipoket/booru-grabber/README.md

 The grabber does not work!
 Where can I report the problem?
 ==========================================================
-Gelbooru Grabber is a premature program; which means there can be any kinds of bugs or problems.
+Booru Grabber is a premature program; which means there can be any kinds of bugs or problems.
 If you found any bugs or problems while using the grabber, please feel free to file a new issue using the 'Issues' menu above.
-Or you can send me a message if you are Bitbucket member.
+Or you can send me a message if you are Github member.